RashaAbuRkab/Bar-Code-Detection-and-Decoding/README.md

 - The gradient is calculated using Sobel filters (`cv2.Sobel`).
 - The gradient magnitude is computed and converted to an 8-bit image.
 - Gaussian blur is applied to reduce noise.
-- Automatic thresholding (Otsu's Thresholding) is applied to separate the background from the foreground.
+- Adaptive Thresholding is applied to separate the background from the foreground.
-- Morphological operations such as closing, erosion, and dilation are applied to refine the contours.
+- Morphological operations such as closing and erosion are applied to refine the contours.

 ### Finding the Largest Rectangular Contour
 - Contours are detected in the image using `cv2.findContours`.